 IT Governance in Networked Banking Environment

 Today, it’s impossible to even think of a bank that runs without IT applications.
-As per industry estimates almost 90% of budgets in any bank for technology purpose are spent in maintenance of legacy applications.
+As per industry estimates almost 90% of budgets in any bank for technology purposes are spent on maintenance of legacy applications.

-The ability and reach of IT has enabled banks to overcome geographical limitations and rising transaction volumes.
-Backend processes, which have been historically manual in nature, are equally profiting from IT interventions.
+The ability and reach of IT have enabled banks to overcome geographical limitations and rising transaction volumes.
+Historically manual backend processes are equally profiting from IT interventions.
 This only means that corporate governance today leans strongly on IT.

 In India, IT governance in banking has assumed deep significance and one can now see a majority of customer processes being automated, especially with the advent of new payment systems.

-Following table lists down the IT governance objectives as per there priority in percentage terms set by some major financial institutions across the globe.
+The following table lists down the IT governance objectives as per their priority in percentage terms set by some major financial institutions across the globe.

 There is a need for security governance within banks, which entails building a robust framework and laying down a comprehensive information security policy.
-In addition, it relates to creating a data prevention framework for minimizing data breach.
+Besides, it relates to creating a data prevention framework for minimizing data breaches.